ikzelf/vimrc/README.md

 Autopairs is a nice speed-up.

 Oh, and I almost forgot about the auto update of the .tags file.
 I like it.

+To install this:
+first clone to a convenient location vim --cmd 'let &rtp = "$PWD/.vim"' -u .vimrc  .vimrc

+so, if you want to install in the cloned location, first edit the call plug#begin('~/.vim/plugged') so that it points to the correct .vim/

+Open vim as listed above and issue
+:PlugInstall
+this installs the plugin into the location that is specified in the .vimrc and the default is ~/.vim/plugged

+When all your paths are defaults (~/.vimrc and ~/.vim/) no changes are needed at all happy vimming!